BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             only error, informational and warning messages will be output;
             the sublevel distinguishes different levels of warning messages

+            currently only warning messages with sublevels 0, 1 and 2 are distinguished, but all values in the range 0-9 are valid

         debug
             error, informational, warning and debug messages will be output;
             the sublevel distinguishes different levels of debug messages

+            currently only debug messages with sublevels 0, 1 and 2 are distinguished, but all values in the range 0-9 are valid

-        for example, a value of w2 will cause error, informational, level 1 warnings and level 2 warnings to be output
+        for example, a value of w1 will cause error, informational, level 0 warnings and level 1 warnings to be output

-        the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are still supported)
+        the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are still supported); these options are processed in the order (loglevel, quiet, pedantic, verbose), so (for example) --loglevel=d --pedantic is the same as --loglevel=w

     --marktemplates
         mark selected template expansions with &&&& followed by